 - Appetite changes

-To deal with PMS:
+Dealing with PMS:

 Severe PMS can be a sign of premenstrual dysphoric disorder (PMDD), which occurs in less than 5% of women of childbearing age.
+If you have severe PMS or other questions about your menstrual cycle, contact your ob-gyn.